Graduate Record Examinations: Experimental section

 The experimental section, which can be either verbal or quantitative, contains new questions ETS is considering for future use.
 Although the experimental section does not count towards the test-taker's score, it is unidentified and appears identical to the scored sections.
 Because test takers have no definite way of knowing which section is experimental, it is typically advised that test takers try their best and be focused on every section.
 Sometimes an identified research section at the end of the test is given instead of the experimental section.
 There is no experimental section on the paper-based GRE.

 Scoring

 An examinee can miss one or more questions on a multiple-choice section and still receive a perfect score of 170.
 Likewise, even if no question is answered correctly, 130 is the lowest possible score.
-Verbal and qualitative reasoning scores are given in one-point increments, and analytical writing scores are given in half-point increments on a scale of 0 to 6.
+Verbal and quantative reasoning scores are given in one-point increments, and analytical writing scores are given in half-point increments on a scale of 0 to 6.